Wisdom Tooth Extraction In Singapore (2024): Your Comprehensive Guide

 What are the different types of wisdom tooth extraction?

-There are two main types of wisdom tooth extraction and they are determined by whether the tooth has emerged through the gum (erupted) or is trapped within the jaw bone (impacted).
+There are two main types of wisdom tooth removal and they are determined by whether the tooth has emerged through the gum (erupted) or is trapped within the jaw bone (impacted).

-Wisdom Tooth Extraction: This procedure is performed on wisdom tooth that has fully emerged through the gums and that are easily accessible.
+This procedure is to remove impacted wisdom teeth that have fully emerged through the gums and are easily accessible.
 It does not involve incisions.
 Using forceps, the dentist or oral surgeon gently grasps the tooth and removes it from the socket.
-Local anesthesia is typically administered to numb the area, making the procedure quick and straightforward.
+Local anaesthesia is typically administered to numb the area, making the procedure quick and straightforward.
+It is crucial to allow the formation of a blood clot at the extraction site, as this is essential for the healing process.

 Related Articles